First City University College: Campus & Facilities

-First City University College’s full-fledged, eco-friendly campus sits on a prime 13-acre site in the International Education Hub of Bandar Utama.
+First City University College’s campus sits on a 13-acre site in the International Education Hub of Bandar Utama in Petaling Jaya.

-The campus offers on-campus student accommodation with 24-hour security and smart card access.
-Various indoor and outdoor sports and recreational facilities e.g. football field, volleyball courts, futsal, table-tennis, badminton courts and basketball court are also made available for students, making the campus an ideal place for an education that is holistic and fulfilling.
+The campus offers on-campus student accommodation (First City Residence) with 24-hour security by the auxiliary police.
+Its Sports Centre offers various indoor and outdoor sports and recreational facilities for students e.g. football field, volleyball courts, futsal, table-tennis, badminton courts and basketball court.